-Here, we show you how to assemble the high quality aluminium case for the I-Sabre V3 DAC.
+Here, we show you how to assemble the high quality aluminium case for the I-Sabre V3 (or V4) DAC.
 The case can be purchased here in our shop.

 Attention: These instructions require a few manual adjustments of the individual parts and is thus not suitable for newcomers!